Kostasn2/pli10_eap-syntax-highlighting-package/README.md

 This syntax highlighter will allow PLI10 code to appear nicely in Sublime Text, making your coding experience quite nice.
 In addition this language has its own compiler given to the students by the EAP University.

-Installation Instructions: Please check the Wiki!
+Installation Instructions: Please check the [Wiki](https://github.com/Kostasn2/pli10_eap-syntax-highlighting-package/wiki)

 ## License